neoforged/.github/primers/1.21.6/index.md

         - `setShaderGameTime`, `getShaderGameTime` -> `setGlobalSettingsUniform`, `getGlobalSettingsUniform`; not one-to-one
         - `getDynamicUniforms` - Returns a list of uniforms to write for the shader.
         - `bindDefaultUniforms` - Binds the default uniforms to be used within a `RenderPass`
+        - `outputColorTextureOverride`, `outputDepthTextureOverride` are now `GpuTextureView`s
+        - `setupOverlayColor`, `setShaderTexture`, `getShaderTexture` now operate on `GpuTextureView`s instead of `GpuTexture`s
     - `ScissorState` class is removed
 - `com.mojang.blaze3d.textures`
-    - `GpuTexture` now takes in an int representing the usage flags
+    - `GpuTexture` now takes in an int representing the usage flags and number of depth/layers
         - `usage` - The flags that define how the texture can be used.
+        - `depthOrLayers`, `getDepthOrLayers` - Defines how many layers or depths are available for a given texture.
+This is meant as a generic count for available texture encodings.
+Only cubemap support is currently available (meaning the layer count must be a multiple of 6).
+    - `GpuTextureView` - A view of some texture for a range of mip levels.
     - `TextureFormat#RED8I` - An 8-bit signed integer handling the red color channel.
 - `com.mojang.blaze3d.vertex.DefaultVertexFormat#EMPTY` - A vertex format with no elements.
 - `net.minecraft.client.renderer`